RutledgePaulV/ring-compression/readme.md

 There are other Clojure libraries that offer gzip compression, but they don't perform encoding negotiation.
 The libraries I'm aware of also spawn an extra thread per request to pump a pair of piped streams.
-That extra thread can be avoided through use of a custom implementation of ring's `StreamableResponseBody` protocol.
+That extra thread can be avoided through use of a custom implementation of ring's `StreamableResponseBody` protocol as implemented here.

 The performance overhead is quite small at ~50μs above not using the middleware at all.